yasoob/intermediatePython/context_managers.rst

 In our case we are not paying any attention to them.

 What if our file object raises an exception?
-We might be trying to access a method on the file object which it does not supports.
+We might be trying to access a method on the file object which it does not support.
 For
 instance:

 .. code:: python